 When you open a page on the web, you will see different kinds of ads populating the web page like banners, pop-ups, side ads, and video ads.
 Close one and the other pop-ups!

-What you can do is use an ad-blocking VPN to block ads safely in Canada.
-Unfortunately, there are not many VPNs out there with ad-blocking features in Canada, but after extensive testing, we bring you the 3 best VPNs with ad blockers in Canada 2022.
+What you can do is use an ad-blocking VPN Service to block ads safely in Canada.
+Unfortunately, there are not many VPN ad blockers, but after extensive testing, we bring you the 3 best VPN with ad blockers in Canada 2023.

 Surfshark is our top recommended VPN in Canada with an ad blocker called CleanWeb.
 During testing, I found that it blocked banner ads and even video ads on the side on both desktops and mobile phones in Canada.

-Surfshark has a database of over 1 million websites infected with malware, and as you click on one, it warns you about it and blocks the content from loading in Canada.
+Surfshark has a database of over 1 million websites infected with malware, and as you click on one, it warns you about it and blocks the content from loading, making it by far the best adblock VPN in Canada.

 This is extremely useful if you are into torrenting, as torrenting websites constantly get shut down and replaced with malware sites.
 With Surfshark’s CleanWeb feature, you will only access legitimate P2P sites in Canada.

-Surfshark’s CleanWeb feature is turned off by default when you log into the Canadian server.
+Surfshark’s CleanWeb feature is turned off by default when you log in.
 Therefore, when you connect to a server, don’t forget to enable the feature manually.

 To do that, go to the “Features” tab, and turn the CleanWeb feature on.
 Once you turn it on, you will see immediate results – no popups and annoying ads anymore in Canada.

-It also offers 3200+ servers in 95 countries including 336 servers in Canada that can easily allow you to stream popular streaming services in Canada such as Netflix, BBC iPlayer, Hulu, Channel4, Hotstar, BT–Sports, NBC Live, Spotify, ESPN+, and more.
+It also offers 3200+ servers in 100 countries that can easily allow you to stream popular streaming services in Canada such as Netflix, BBC iPlayer, Hulu, Channel4, Hotstar, BT–Sports, NBC Live, Spotify, ESPN+, and more.

-Surfshark’s headquarter is also located in the British Virgin Islands and offers various top-class security features such as AES-256-Bit encryption, internet kill switch, clean web, secure DNS, and multi-hop to ensure that your identity remains concealed from your ISP and hackers in Canada.
+Surfshark’s headquarter is also located in the British Virgin Islands and offers various top-class security features such as AES-256-Bit encryption, internet kill switch, clean web, secure DNS, and multi-hop to ensure that your identity remains concealed from your ISP and hackers.

 Perhaps the feature which sets Surfshark apart from the rest of the providers is its ability to support unlimited simultaneous connections on a single account in Canada.